-This policy applies to all members of the school community (including staff, students, volunteers, parents, visitors, community users) who have access to and are users of school digital technology systems and networks, both in and out of the school.
+This policy applies to all members of the school community (including staff, students, volunteers, parents, visitors, community users) who have access to and are users of school digital technology systems, both in and out of the school.

-The Education and Inspections Act 2006 empowers Principals, to such extent as is reasonable, to regulate the behaviour of students when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
+UK ref The Education and Inspections Act 2006 empowers Exec Exec.
+Principal to such extent as is reasonable, to regulate the behaviour of students when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
 This is pertinent to incidents of online-bullying or other Online Safety incidents covered by this policy, which may take place outside of the school, but is linked to membership of the school.
-The 2011 Education Act (24b) increased these powers regarding the searching for and seizing of electronic devices and the deletion of data.
-In the case of both acts, action can only be taken over issues covered by the published Behaviour Policy.
+The 2011 Education Act increased these powers about the searching for and of electronic devices and the deletion of data.
+(In the case of both acts, action can only be taken over issues covered by the published Behaviour Policy.)

-The school will deal with such incidents within this policy and associated behaviour and anti-bullying policies and will, where known, inform parents of incidents of any inappropriate Online Safety behaviour that takes place out of school.
+The school will deal with such incidents within this policy and associated behaviour and antibullying policies and will, where known, inform parents of incidents of inappropriate Online Safety behaviour that take place out of school.